chihyanghsu0805/contour_mask_intersect/README.md

 ## Compute Integral Dose
 This extension computes the integral dose for each contour given a RTDose and a RTst. \
 The output is a csv file with each structure and its integral dose.

+## Log
+02/25/2020 Combined two extensions into one repository.